 Tom's example taught me to strive to be a better person.
 His sense of humour has certainly shaped my own, and has left indelible memories (and stories!) with so many who knew him.
 He touched so many lives in the short time he was with us, and I feel priviledged to have had him as such a big part of my own life.

 Growing up, Tom always dreamed of someday becoming a police officer.
 He practiced many 'law enforcement' techniques on Michel and I, particularly during our teen years.
 We certainly couldn't get into too much trouble without Tom's intervention, which in retrospect was a very good thing!
 In 1981 Tom achieved his longtime dream when he graduated from the Ontario Police College and began working with York Regional Police Service.
 He spent 18 years working for the force, first in uniform, later as a detective.
-Tom was also seconded to a Joint Forces Project to uncover municipal corruption for 3 years.
+Tom was also seconded to a Joint Forces Project to investigate allegations of municipal corruption.

 Because of the shift work involved in policing, Tom was unable to attend university in a conventional sense.
 Instead, he completed his Bachelor of Arts in History almost entirely by correspondence with the University of Waterloo, something that requires a tremendous amount of self-discipline.
 Tom didn't stop there, and on June 12th, 1998, he graduated from Osgoode Law School, Toronto, Ontario.
 He managed to continue working for the police service throughout the three years he attended law school.
 We were so in awe of his stamina and determination, and the fact that it never seemed a chore or in any way tedious to him.
 I don't recall ever hearing him complain about his workload or the stress level he must have endured.